The 5 Best Credit Monitoring Services

-Identity Guard ranks as the best credit monitoring service in large part due to its many different package options.
-The Good Start package is only $6.99 per month and provides credit monitoring with alerts and $2,500 of identity theft insurance.
-On the other end of the spectrum is the Identity Guard Platinum+ which offers three-bureau credit monitoring, $1 million in identity theft insurance, lost wallet protection, and identity protection for minors, among other features, for just $34.00 per month.
-With eight other credit monitoring options in between, you shouldn't have a problem finding a solution that fits your needs and budget.
-If you're still uncertain about which plan to choose, Identity Guard offers two-week free trials of their Gold, Platinum, and Platinum+ packages, and several other plans are available for only $3 for the first month.
+Identity Guard ranks as the best credit monitoring service in large part due to its comprehensive coverage and multiple plans to choose from.
+The Gold package is only $17.99 per month and provides credit monitoring with alerts and $1 milion of identity theft insurance.
+On the other end of the spectrum is the Identity Guard Platinum plan which offers three-bureau credit monitoring, $1 million in identity theft insurance, lost wallet protection, and updated copies of your credit reports every month, among other features, for just $24.99 per month.
+Their Total Protection plan is a nice middle ground between the two, offering quarterly credit reports and daily credit monitoring along with identity theft insurance.
+If you're still uncertain about which plan to choose, Identity Guard offers two-week free trials of their Gold, Total Protection, and Platinum packages.
 Deals like these prove that Identity Guard cares about making sure that you are satisfied with the credit monitoring solution you choose.
 Another feature that puts Identity Guard at the front of the pack when it comes to credit monitoring services is its mobile app.
 Available for iPhones and Android phones, the Identity Guard app allows you to view your account and any alerts associated with your credit score, which can be very helpful if you're on the go.
+Free Trial